rhyslwells/Data-Archive/content/uncleaned/CI-CD.md

-CI/CD, which stands for **continuous integration and continuous delivery/deployment**, aims to streamline and accelerate the [[sdlc Software dev life cycle]].
+CI/CD, which stands for **continuous integration and continuous delivery/deployment**, aims to streamline and accelerate the [[Software Development Life Cycle]].